 Distance: 2.3 miles, approx 2 hours

-Enjoy a gentle winter walk alongside a tumbling stream, through atmospheric meadows and winter woodland.
+One of the more gentle Peak District winter walks alongside a tumbling stream, through atmospheric meadows and winter woodland.
 Padley Gorge is beautiful part of the Peak District and this short walk is well worth doing.
 Beginning by taking you through the Longshaw estate, down the scenery of Padley Gorge and a bacon buttie at the superb Grindleford Cafe.
 Incidentally, Totley Tunnel you can see from the cafe car park is the 4th longest mainline railway tunnel in the UK.
 Padley Gorge is just as beautiful in winter and when there’s less leaves on the trees you can see further across the landscape.

 Best for: Industrial heritage / history – old coal mine shafts can be seen to the left on Axe Edge Moor, and, Old Macclesfield Road and Goyt Valley were once thriving communities.